Signed in as:

 Contact us and we will happily provide materials and collaborate.

-A one day course, built around The AI Conundrum, assigns the book as pre-read, and then gets executives hands on with AI, paralleling Part 1, in the morning.
+A one day course, built around The AI Conundrum, assigns the book as pre-read, and then gets executives hands-on with AI, paralleling Part 1, in the morning.
 Before the lunch break, executives analyze an AI business case using the AI Risk Framework, as well as the cost/benefit analysis of AI vs. the Next Best Alternative.
 In the afternoon, sessions focus on building an AI Governance framework, and evaluating specific use cases to identify weak points and to consider countermeasures to mitigate risk.

-Copyright © 2023 Why AI's Superpowers are also AI's Kryptonite - All Rights Reserved.
+Copyright © 2024 Why AI's Superpowers are also AI's Kryptonite - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.